-What is Account Receivable Financing?
+What is Account Receivables Financing?

 Accounts Receivable Financing, is a type of asset-based financing solution that allows business owners to free up unpaid receivables.
 Upwise advances you cash collateralized by your account receivables, giving you an excellent way to put money back into your business.
 With A/R financing, you can get a fast advance of about 85% of the value of your receivables.

-Who Qualifies for a Account Receivable Financing?
+Who Qualifies for Receivables Financing?

 Any business with a business-to-business model can qualify for A/R factoring, as long as they currently have outstanding receivables.

 Here’s the deal.

 These lenders don’t care as much about your revenue, profitability, or time in business.